srjoeraj/Capstone-V2/README.md

 ## Description

-This project is divided into two parts: the network (along with device configurations) and the second part involves automating the end machines running various services using Ansible. 🌐🤖
+This project entails establishing a secure network topology, featuring various Cisco switches and routers.
+The configuration is optimized to handle both layer 2 and layer 3 networking tasks, with a primary focus on security and practicality.
+Additionally, end machines are automated using Ansible for streamlined management and maintenance.

 ## Features